MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-24-classical_ai.md

 <script src="{{site.baseurl}}/assets/js/my_js/classical-ai/lfig-1_car-game.js"></script>

-in the above exercise, we are able to solve this problem pretty easily, because..... we are humans,but if we want our computer to solve this problem we first need to explain it, in a language that they can understand. which brings us to our next topic, state spaces(we can understand) and search spaces(what computers can understand).
+in the above exercise, we are able to solve this problem pretty easily, because..... we are humans,but if we want our computer to solve this problem we first need to explain it, in a language that they can understand. which brings us to our next topic, "spaces"...

 **State Space and Search Space**

-In classical A.I litrature, there are 2 types of spaces, state space and search space, state space is what you see i.e, the physical configuration of our problem.(like the scene you see in L-fig 1.2) whereas, search space is the abstract configuration usually represented by tree or a graph data-structure , which is necessary because search space helps us to transform our problem in the language that computers can understand and potentially use it to solve the problem. it can be of many form,for e.g the search space of ( L-fig (1.2)) could be of the form (fig 1.3),(fig 1.4) or even fig 1.5. inwhich each node represent a specific state in our state space and each edge represent the path from one state to another(see fig 1.5).
+In classical A.I litrature, there are 2 types of spaces, state space and search space, state space is what you see i.e, the physical configuration of our problem.(like the scene you see in L-fig-1.2 or driving a physical car and reaching your office on time (and next time, set alarm! ) whereas, search space is the abstract configuration usually represented by tree or a graph data-structure , which is necessary because search space helps us translate our problem-environment(city-map in our case) in the language that computers can understand and potentially use it to solve the problem. it can be of many form,for e.g the search space of  L-fig (1.2) could be of the form fig-1.3(a),fig-1.3(b) or even fig-1.3(c)(which is a tree). inwhich each node represent a specific state in our state space and each edge represent the path from one state to another(see fig-1.5).

-{% include gallery id="search_space" caption="fig1.3(left) and fig 1.4(right)" %}
+{% include gallery id="search_space" caption="fig-1.3(a)(left),fig1.3(b)(center) and fig 1.3(c)(right)" %}

 <a class="image-popup" href="{{site.baseurl}}/assets/imgs/posts_imgs/classical-ai/body/search_space_disc.jpg">
 <img src="{{site.baseurl}}/assets/imgs/posts_imgs/classical-ai/body/search_space_disc.jpg" />
 </a>

-<span id="discription">fig 1.5: as mentioned earlier, each node represent a perticular state in the state space, here in this figure we expand some of these nodes in order to show what state these nodes represents. namely, state(b) represent the goal state of our problem and (a) and (c) represent some other states in our state space</span>
+<span id="discription">fig 1.5: as mentioned earlier, each node represent a perticular state in the state space, here in this figure, we expand some of these nodes in order to show what state these nodes represents. namely, state(b) represent the goal state of our problem and (a) and (c) represent some other states in our state space</span>

-Now, these searches can broadly be categorised of 2 types, informed search and uninformed search:-
+Now, these searches can broadly be categorised into 2 types, informed search and uninformed search:-

-**Informed search**: In informed search, we have some information about our environment like for example in L-Fig 1.1 we can see where is our goal and we know how to reach there... which shows that, we have full information about our environment, which is the reason why we did'nt need to drive through every road in order to reach our goal because we already knew which road leads to our goal.
+**Informed search**: In informed search, we have some information about our environment like for example in L-fig-1.2 we can see where our goal is! and we know how to reach there... which shows that, we have full information about our environment, which is the reason why we did'nt need to drive through every road in order to find our goal because we already knew which path leads to our destination.

-**Uninformed search** : on the other hand in un-informed search, we don't know anything about our environment which means that we have to search the entire space one by one in order to reach our goal,take a look at L-fig 1.2, here we don't know where our goal is. so we are just **blindly** searching the entire space in hopes of finding our goal.
+**Uninformed search** : on the other hand in un-informed search, we don't know anything about our environment which means that we have to search the entire space(like roads/streets) one by one in order to find our goal.
+In the next section we are first going to take a deep dive into uninformed search and its algorithm and after that we will take a look at some of the informed search stratigy.

 <h1 style="border-bottom:5px solid black;">Uninformed Search Strategies</h1>

+As mentioned above, in uninfomed search we have little to no information about our environment and it turns out that, in most of the real life problems we don't know much about our environment which is the reason why these algorithms are much more common then the informed ones, for our purposes we can think of uninformed search as if we were **blindly** searching the entire space in hopes of finding our destination as illustrated in L-fig 1.4 :-

+instructions:-
+use W,A,S,D to find out our destination... don't worry you are not late this time ;) .

 {: .text-center}
 <div id="Lfig-2" style="width: inherit"></div>